arenatheme/hugeshop/README.md

 > * key: buy\_with\_2
 > * value: Add your product handle \#2

-5. Use Custom Field to import data to the product
+5.Use Custom Field to import data to the product

 chenhinh